Christina Engela presents a tale of terror that will make your toes curl!

 CHRISTINA WOULD LOVE TO HEAR FROM YOU!
 A few nice words go a long way!
 Please leave your REVIEWS on Anobii, Apple iTunes, Barnes & Noble, Bol, Book Depository, eBookMall, FictionDB, Fnac, Foyles, Goodreads, !Indigo, Kobo , Lulu, Lybrary, Nook, Smashwords, Takealot, 24 Symbols – or wherever you see Christina’s books – or just send her an email via the Contact form!

-“I loved the suspense and thrill of Mercury Rising; I felt like any moment was going to break into horror.
+“I loved the suspense and thrill; I felt like any moment was going to break into horror.
 Zombies in space on a small, dead ship in the middle of nowhere is an utterly terrifying thought.
 I felt claustrophobic, like I was in that derelict with them.

 The scene of Flane and Vic walking the hull was brilliant in reference to the title.
 That brief moment of hope before the characters’ devastating disappointment is cunning.
 I liked that you didn’t put too much emphasis on the hope aspect; it felt like a natural hope from what you’d expect out of the perspective of two exhausted people going through an adrenaline crash.